Shubhodippal/NutriSift/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This software is licensed under a **Non-Commercial License**.
+You are free to use, copy, and modify it for personal, educational, and research purposes.
+**Commercial use is strictly prohibited.**
+See the [LICENSE](./LICENSE) file for full terms.

 ## 👥 Contributing